riya9038/crUX-analyser/README.md

 # Overview
 I've created a full-stack application that fetches and displays Chrome UX Report (CrUX) data for one or more URLs.
-The application consists of:/
+The application consists of:
-React frontend with Material UI/
+- React frontend with Material UI
-Node.js/Express backend/
+- Node.js/Express backend
-Integration with Google's CrUX API/
+- Integration with Google's CrUX API

 # Project Structure